colour-science/colour-science.org/posts/pycharm-vagrant-ansible-poetry.rst

     | *Note*
     |
-    | This post is an updated version of the
+    | This post is an update to the
         `PyCharm, Vagrant, Fabric & Anaconda </posts/pycharm-vagrant-fabric-anaconda/>`_ post.

 Installing the whole development toolchain for **Colour** roughly means